 Dual home offices

-The need for dual home offices is one of the largest drivers of home renovation right now, with Houzz seeing requests for home extensions and additions up 52 percent year over year.
+The need for dual home offices is currently one of the largest drivers of home renovations, with Zillow reporting that the number of real estate listings that highlighted a home office increased by 48.5 precent in the fall of 2020 .
 On top of that, homeowners are looking for ways to accommodate increased high-speed internet access and implement soundproofing to make offices more private.

 Space for another home office can come from a variety of places, including small bump-outs within a larger space, spare bedrooms, or even repurposing a walk-in closet.
 In addition, some homeowners are going further afield, converting small outbuildings or garage apartments into private spaces.
 Think about your home’s traffic patterns and look for those empty spaces that never get used.
 These may be likely candidates for a new home office.